Cell-Free Fetal DNA

 Down syndrome is the most common of the three trisomies detected by cffDNA testing and varies significantly in severity from person to person.
 Edwards syndrome and Patau syndrome are more rare and more severe, with most affected babies dying within weeks to months of birth.
 This test may be used to identify other rare conditions resulting from an extra chromosome or missing piece of chromosome (microdeletion).

 CffDNA testing can also detect an extra sex chromosome.
 One example is Klinefelter syndrome, resulting from two X chromosomes and one Y chromosome.
-For more on this and other rare chromosome disorders, see the Related Pages tab.
+For more on this and other rare chromosome disorders, see the Related Pages section of this article.

 How is the sample collected for testing?